Zom 100: Bucket List of the Dead Volume One takes a look at how one man tries to survive a zombie apocalypse.

 The goal of Volume One was to establish Akira and the situation going on around him, and I think that Aso succeeded in this goal.
 I hope the next volume will have more of an emphasis on Akira and his attempts at crossing items off his bucket list.

-The art style definitely works for this quirky story, although that are the occasional panels where I swear that Akira’s face looks a little to suspiciously close to Luffy from One Piece.
+The art style definitely works for this quirky story, although there are the occasional panels where I swear that Akira’s face looks a little too suspiciously close to Luffy from One Piece.
 When those panels showed up, my brain would try to tell me I was seeing Luffy, and I’d have to remind myself that Luffy isn’t in the world of this story, that the person I was seeing was someone else.

 Overall, I thought that Zom 100: Bucket List of the Dead Volume One showed a lot of promise.
 It sets up a character that a reader will become invested in, the premise of the story is interesting, and there was even some good humor mixed in with the seriousness of a zombie apocalypse.
 I also appreciated the idea of how Akira basically became like a zombie while working for the production company, and how this zombie apocalypse has freed him from the “zombie-like” life he’d been living for the previous three years.